 Delicious Sticky Toffee Pudding Traybake Recipe

-We’ve previously made a sticky toffee mug cake recipe and we’ve even gone a step further and made a decadent Sticky Toffee Trifle!
-Because who doesn’t want multiple ways to enjoy a sticky toffee pudding?!
+We’ve previously made a Sticky Toffee Mug Cake recipe, and we’ve even gone a step further and made a decadent Sticky Toffee Trifle!
+Sticky Toffee Pudding Traybake seemed the next obvious step!
+After all, who doesn’t want multiple ways to enjoy a sticky toffee pudding?!

 Sticky Toffee Pudding Traybake on a plate

-But we wanted to figure out a way to enjoy all of its sticky date goodness without having to make a whole pudding and wait for dessert time.
-So we’ve made a sticky toffee pudding traybake!
+We wanted to find a way to enjoy all of its sticky date goodness without having to make a whole pudding and wait for dessert time.
+The result was the Sticky Toffee Pudding Traybake!

 It’s sort of like a sticky toffee brownie that can be enjoyed at any time of day, not just as an after-dinner delight.

-Our sticky toffee traybake is simple to make but super delicious.
-It’s sweet, sticky, and even includes a toffee caramel sauce ribbon running through it that makes it taste just like a sticky toffee pudding should do!
+Our sticky toffee traybake is simple to make but just delicious.
+It’s sweet and sticky and even includes a toffee caramel sauce ribbon running through it that makes it taste just as a sticky toffee pudding should do!

 We’ve laid out the ingredients and step-by-step method with photos below, but you can also find it all together in the recipe card at the end of the post.